sophiajt/jaktnesmonster/README.md

 Creating a NES emulator in the [jakt](https://github.com/SerenityOS/jakt) programming language.

-## Videos

-[JT](https://github.com/jntrnr) has documented a lot of their work on Jakt NES Monster in a [playlist](https://www.youtube.com/playlist?list=PLP2yfE2-FXdQBRpnZbcObTe33-eSeSRYl) on their YouTube channel, [Systems with JT](https://www.youtube.com/c/SystemswithJT/featured).

 # Building

 Make sure you have libsdl2+SDL2 headers installed, and build and install the jakt compiler into your PATH.